next curve previous curve 2D curves 3D curves surfaces fractals polyhedra

 The curve is the intersection between the sphere and the cone of revolution tangent at its vertex to the sphere ; therefore, it is a spherical biquadratic.

-The superb models below show the generation of spherical cycloids by the rolling motion of a cone on another cone and are taken from this website.
+The superb models below show the generation of spherical cycloids by the rolling motion of a cone on another cone.

 Each point of the wheels of these bikes describes a spherical epicycloid.